Why is quality important?

 In Scotland the Scottish Credit and Qualifications Framework (SCQF) provides generic descriptors for each higher education award and level, from Certificates of Higher Education to Research Degrees.

 The Quality Assurance Agency's Quality Code for Higher Education offers a set of nationally agreed reference points that provide all UK HEIs with a shared starting point for developing their own quality framework.
-The Code includes Expectations that providers are required to meet, as well as Indicators of good practice that help providers meet the Expectations.
+The Code includes Expectations that providers are required to meet, as well as Core and Common practices that help providers meet the Expectations.
+The Expectations, Core and Common Practices are mandatory for Scottish providers.
+Advice and Guidance Chapters (Themes) serve as a useful reference point within the Code.
+They include illustrative examples and reflective questions to support the development and implementation of quality assurance and enhancement practices.
+QMU has undertaken a comprehensive mapping against the Quality Code.
+For further details, please contact Dawn Martin, Assistant Secretary, Governance and Quality Enhancement.

 Within the framework of published guidelines and periodic external reviews, each HEI is expected to operate its own policies and procedures for the management of academic quality and standards.
 The appropriateness of the agreed arrangements is evaluated through period external review, as described above.
 In Scotland, the review process is known as Enhancement-led Institutional Review (ELIR).
 QMU was most recently reviewed in April 2018, and achieved the highest of three possible outcomes.
 Review reports for QMU are publicly available on the QAA website.